 - Provide a pacifier until the phase passes.

-- Tuck a “biting bear” (a small teddy bear) into the top of his shirt, and encourage him to bite it when he feels the urge.
+- Give him a “biting bear”: Tuck a small teddy bear into the top of his shirt, and encourage him to bite it when he feels the urge.
 Tell him “biting hurts our friends, but it won’t hurt the bear.”

 - When a child bites, place your fingers firmly over his or her mouth and say “NO BITING, BITING HURTS”.

-- Try using positive, affirmative language such as “teeth are for food”, or “keep your teeth to yourself” rather than negative words such as “no biting” and “don’t bite”.
+- Use positive, affirmative language such as “teeth are for food”, or “keep your teeth to yourself” rather than negative words such as “no biting” and “don’t bite”.
 When you say “don’t bite”, the child hears “bite”.
 Think about it: when someone tells you “don’t think of a blue elephant”, what do you think of?

 - Offer crushed ice to bite on and tell the child he or she is allowed to bite on that when the urge hits.